waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Interacting with the Aerodactyl/Kabutops fossils in various orders, with different lead Pokémon, or in combination with speaking to NPCs does not move the scientist.
 - Using key items like the Coin Case on NPCs has no effect.
 - Completing external events (all Gym Leader rematches, speaking to all Pewter City NPCs) has no effect on the puzzle.
+- Interacting with the Pikachu at (10, 5) while having a Pokémon with Surf in the party has no effect. **Outcome:** The Pikachu briefly disappeared and reappeared, but the interaction failed to produce dialogue and the blocking scientist remains.

 # II.
 Key Discoveries & Lessons Learned
 - **Trust But Verify (CRITICAL):** I exhibited strong confirmation bias by assuming my `automated_path_navigator` was broken when it failed in Pewter City.
 The tool was correctly reporting an unreachable map partition, but I wasted dozens of turns trying to "fix" it instead of questioning my own flawed understanding of the map. **Lesson Reinforced:** I MUST trust my tool outputs as the default assumption.
 Before debugging a tool, I must first verify the game state and question my own assumptions.